enigmadigital/ArtVandelay/README.md

-# Art Vandelay 1.0.3
+# Art Vandelay 2.0.0a

-Art Vandelay allows you to import and export fields and sections to and from a [Craft](http://buildwithcraft.com) site.
+Art Vandelay allows you to import and export fields and section and tabs to and from a [Craft](http://buildwithcraft.com) site.

+#What's in version 2?

+This is the alpha release of version 2.

+In version 2 we upgraded the interface so it is no longer a single page.
+There are now 3 types of export you can do:

+1. Export Field Groups - export an entire group of fields
+2. Export Section - note version 2 automatically exports the fields that belong to a section.
+3. Export a Tab - You can export a single entry Type tab, the fields that belong to that tab are also exported.

+The import now has a couple of steps:

+1. Paste your export file into the textbox
+2. You are presented with a report page indicating what the import will do and potential issues. eg. if a field type has changed.
+3. For tab imports you can select which entry types you want to add the tab to

 ## Installing